225 Liberty St, New York, NY 10281

-Start you culinary education in New York, NY
+Start you culinary education in New York City or Los Angeles

 Attending culinary arts school is a great step forward in your career, and you’ve probably got some questions.
 Is there scholarship money available?
 How long will it take?
 Where do I start?
 Let us help you fill in the blanks to any questions you might have.